ljedrz/lambda_calculus/README.md

 **lambda_calculus** is a simple implementation of the untyped lambda calculus in Rust.

-The library tries to find a compromise between the spirit of the lambda calculus and Rust's best practices; the lambda `Term`s implemented by the library are produced by functions (in order to allow arbitrary application), but they are not `Copy`able and the methods they provide allow memory-friendly disassembly and referencing their internals.

 ## [Documentation](https://docs.rs/lambda_calculus)

 ## Features

-- a parser for lambda expressions
+- a parser for lambda expressions, both in classic and De Bruijn index notation
 - 7 β-reduction strategies with optional display of reduction steps
-- standard terms (combinators)
+- a set of standard terms (combinators)
-- Church numerals and arithmetic operations
-- Church booleans
-- Church pairs
-- Church lists
+- Church-encoded numerals, booleans, pair, list and option
-- Scott numerals
+- Scott-encoded numerals
-- Parigot numerals
+- Parigot-encoded numerals

-The terms are implemented using De Bruijn indices, but are displayed using the classic lambda notation and can be parsed both ways.

-Library functions utilizing the fixed-point combinator use its call-by-value variant and are built for compatibility with as many β-reduction strategies as possible.
-The bodies of functions are normalized for maximum performance.

 ## Installation

 Include the library by adding the following to your Cargo.toml:
 ```
 [dependencies]
-lambda_calculus = "^1.0"
+lambda_calculus = "^2.0"
 ```

 And the following to your code: